QuantGen/GPTL/man/Example_Individual_Data.md

 ### GPTL using individual genetype and phenotype data

 The following example illustrate how GPTL software works when one has access to individual genetype and phenotype data.
-Here we use the simulated human genotype and phenotype data set (N: Source-10,000, Target-4,000), including 2450 variants.
+Here we use the [simulated human genotype and phenotype data sets](https://github.com/QuantGen/GPTL/blob/main/man/Data_Simulation.md) (N: Source-10,000, Target-4,000), including 2450 variants.

 **1. Load Data**